tboehle/node-js-trainings/README.md

 ### How Node JS works

-* [global object](https://nodejs.org/dist/latest-v12.x/docs/api/globals.html) in Node JS gives access to some methods staright OOTB.
+* [global object](https://nodejs.org/dist/latest-v12.x/docs/api/globals.html) in Node JS gives access to some methods straight OOTB.
 You can use them anywhere in the node app
   * `console.log();`
   * `setTimeout(function(){}, 3000);`
   * `setInterval(function(){}, 3000);`